gzuuus/dvmcp/packages/dvmcp-discovery/README.md

 - Provides a unified interface to access tools from multiple DVMs
 - Tool execution handling and status tracking
 - Configurable DVM whitelist
+- Direct connection to specific providers or servers

 ## Configuration